superdesk/web-publisher/docs/_templates_system/containers_and_widgets.rst

 ==============================

 Template file can have (this is not required feature) multiple or one containers.
-Every container can have default value witch can be override by attached to container widgets.
+Every container can have default value which can be overridden by attached to container widgets.
 This same container can be placed in many templates or even many times on this same template.

 What is Container
 `````````````````

 Containers are the way to give move control over template for editors.
-Good implemented can transform one theme into many various end results.
+Properly implemented they can transform one theme into many various end results.
 Every container can have default parameters and content, can be also hidden when not needed.
 Container twig tag keep html syntax always up to date with javascript front live management expectations.

 What is Widget
 ``````````````

 Widget can replace default container value.
 Many widgets can be attached to container, they can be also reordered.
-Can be many types of widget witch can represent different features.
+Can be many types of widget which can represent different features.

 Widget examples: